Julius-Ulee/Announcements-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/G2XUNV8DM/succeeding-the-past">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GG1UXVQW1/an-entreaty-but-no-reassurance">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Togame can no longer hide the fact he's feeling lost.
-He remembers when he met<br>Tomiyama, the fun days he had with Shishitoren, how the team changed when Tomiyama became<br>the leader, and the things he's done himself.</p>
+<p align="center">Jiro is in the bath wondering what had made Akari cry like that.
+Suddenly, a<br>frightened Akari bursts in and makes a huge fuss.
+To help her feel better, Jiro<br>does lots of things for her and the two grow closer.
+Then Akari asks, “Should<br>we try dating, too?”</p>
 </td>
 </tr>
 </table>